dpvpro/eventcron/examples/examples.md

-# eventcrone Usage Examples
+# eventcron Usage Examples

-This document provides practical examples of using eventcrone for various monitoring scenarios.
+This document provides practical examples of using eventcron for various monitoring scenarios.

 ## Basic Examples